 Lump sum

-If you choose to pay the full lump sum when you leave Residential Aged Care your lump sum (less any deductions you agree with the aged care home) is refunded.
+If you choose to pay a lump sum amount, there will be a deduction of 2% of the value each year for up to 5 years.
+When you leave Residential Aged Care, the remainder of the balance (less any other deductions you agree with the aged care home) is refunded.
 The Australian Government guarantees this refund.

-Good to know: If family members want to contribute to the full bed price (lump sum), it is recommended they seek legal advice because the refund is paid to the estate of the former resident.
+Good to know: If family members wish to contribute to any lump sum accommodation payments, it is recommended they seek legal advice.
+If the resident passes away, the refund of the remaining lump sum amount is paid to the estate of the former resident.

 Daily payment

-Good to know: The rate charged can change four times a year.
+Good to know: The rate charged changes twice per year.

 Hybrid fee

-There is also the option to pay part of the lump sum and then make a smaller daily payment.
-This would be calculated at 8.38% on the remainder of the lump sum amount.
+There is also an option to pay part lump sum and part daily payment.
+You can choose the value of the lump sum payment, and then the daily payment would be calculated using the Australian Government reference interest rate.

-Good to know: The rate charged can change four times a year.
+Good to know: The rate charged changes twice per year year.

-You may be required to help pay the costs of your individual healthcare needs, depending on your financial situation.
-The amount you are expected to pay increases in accordance with your wealth.
-But there is a safety net in place, with a yearly cap and a lifetime cap on the amount you have to pay.
+Depending on your financial situation, you may also be required to contribute towards your everyday living and healthcare costs.
+The amount you are required to pay increases in accordance with your wealth.
+But there is a safety net in place, with a daily cap on both everyday living and healthcare contributions.

-Good to know: If you have been contributing to a Home Care Package for home care services prior to entering residential care, the money you have paid will count towards your annual and lifetime safety net.
+Good to know: If you have been paying fees for home care services prior to entering residential care, the money you have paid may count towards your lifetime cap.

 Government assistance for residential aged care

 The key to receiving government assistance is to complete a Combined Asset and Income Assessment.
-This allows the Department of Human Services or Department of Veteran Affairs to decide if you are eligible for Government support.
+This allows Services Australia or the Department of Veterans' Affairs to determine if you are eligible for Government support.

 Good to know: Even if you are over the current threshold for accommodation support, it is important to complete the assessment, to avoid being charged the default means-tested fee for those who do not declare their assets (roughly $250 a day).